ReDI-School/js-berlin-2019-fall/slides/lesson17.md

 Exercise 3: Implement a simple html form with:
 1. An origin field
 2. A destination field
-3. A submit button: when clicked it will dispaly the duration of a journey between the origin and the destination by tram.
+3. A submit button: when clicked it will display the duration of a journey between the origin and the destination by tram.

 *Note: destination and origin are fields that will receive the ID of the station.*